dyne/Zenroom/docs/pages/zencode-scenarios-ethereum.md

 This is an example of the data which a user could sign:

 [](../_media/examples/zencode_cookbook/ethereum/doc_keccak_abi.data ':include :type=code json')

+**Note:** the resulting ethereum signature uses the ECDSA determinitsic algorithm as specified in [RFC-6979](https://www.rfc-editor.org/rfc/rfc6979).

 ## Creation of the hash